 Master of Science in Physics: Concentration in Astronomy

-The Master of Science in Physics with a concentration in Astronomy is similar to the M.S. in Physics program, but with a selection of core courses that is better suited to those planning to pursue careers in astronomy teaching and outreach, or in astronomical observatories and laboratories.
+The Master of Science in Physics with a concentration in Astronomy is similar to the M.S. in Physics program, but with a selection of core courses better suited to those planning to pursue careers in astronomy education and outreach, or in astronomical observatories and laboratories.
 It is also suitable for those seeking entry into Ph.D. programs in astronomy.

 Progress toward Degree